miki-hermann/learn-horn-2sat/README.md

    for recognizing bypass)

-In the Horn part, there is another, much more sophisticated example from `kaggle` present in the Horn part, but it needs some preprocessing.
+In the Horn part, there is another, much more sophisticated example from `kaggle`, but it needs some preprocessing.
 The file `digit.csv.xz` contains compressed data for recognition of digits.

 Compile the digit treatment by `make example` in the Horn part, then run the command `digit`.
 This command will ask you to choose the digit